bbw3luv/Devops/README.md

 ``
 ##

-The entry point for a user is a website which is available under the address: **http://localhost:80/**
+The entry point for the  website is available under the address: **http://localhost:80/**

-## Note: In a production environment we have implement
+## Note: In a production environment we have to implement

 * Secret mangement using tool liks hashicorp vault,aws secret manager or any secret management tool to secure database credentials